You are currently viewing Understanding the Benefits of a Trust Over a Will

 Protection in the Event of Incapacity

-Another significant advantage of a trust is its ability to provide protection in the event of incapacity.
+One of the benefits of a trust over a will is its ability to provide protection in the event of incapacity.
 Should you become unable to manage your affairs due to illness or other circumstances, the person you have designated as the successor trustee can take over without the intervention of a court.
 This avoids the need for a court-appointed conservatorship, allowing for a smoother transition of control and protection of your assets.

 Certainty and Peace of Mind